University Student Health Services

 Schedule An Appointment By Phone

-Online scheduling is only available for COVID vaccine or flu vaccine appointments.
+Online scheduling is only available for flu vaccine appointments.

 Monroe Park Campus